mooreniemi/Transbucket_Rails/README.md

 - Is there a rake task?
 Use `rake -T` to check.
 - If the search is not functioning, make sure the search daemon is running by using `rake ts:start`.
 - Locked yourself out? `User.where(email: 'user_email_address').take.reset_password('new_password','new_password').confirm`
+- Having trouble getting to where an error is raised or want a quick feedback loop?
+Try [pry-rescue](https://github.com/ConradIrwin/pry-rescue) by doing `bundle exec rescue rspec` or `bundle exec rescue rails s`.

 # contact